ErpNetDocs/webclient/introduction/separate-views.md

 ![Pictures](pictures/read_only.png)

-4. Customize the view of the form through the three-dot **Show/hide panels** button.
-This allows you to enable or disable the available fields. <br> If you click **Save as default view**, the form's new view will be applied and associated with a particular object category. <br> To bring back the standard settings, click **Restore default settings**.
+4. Customize the view of the form through the **Show/hide panels** window.
+This allows you to enable or disable certain fields. <br> If you click **Save as default view**, the form's new view will be applied and associated with a particular object category. <br> To bring back the standard settings, click **Restore default settings**.

 ![Pictures](pictures/save_default.png)